liz4JS/alx-system_engeneering-devops/0x02-shell_redirections/README.md

-ls -t -1 | head-it displays the 10 newest files in the current directory sort | uniq -u-it takes a list of words as input and prints only words that appear exactly once. input format: one line, one word. output format: one line, one word. words shoulld be sorted grep -e "root" /etc/passwd- it display lines containing the pattern from the file
+ls -t -1 | head-it displays the 10 newest files in the current directory sort | uniq -u-it takes a list of words as input and prints only words that appear exactly once. input format: one line, one word. output format: one line, one word. words shoulld be sorted grep -e "root" /etc/passwd- it display lines containing the pattern from the file grep -c "bin" /etc/passwd-it display the number of lines that contain the pattern in the file